shbnmzr/stock-market-prediction/README.md

 field of Machine Learning.
 Ever since then, I have been studying the fundamentals of Python programming, Machine Learning, Statistics, and Mathematics hoping to gain deep knowledge.
-A few of my study materials and courses I used during my learning process include Machine Learning Specialization by Stanford University and DeepLearning.io, Intro to Machine Learning by Kaggle, Intermediate Machine Learning by Kaggle, and Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+A few of my study materials and courses I used during my learning process include Machine Learning Specialization by Stanford University and DeepLearning.ai, Intro to Machine Learning by Kaggle, Intermediate Machine Learning by Kaggle, and Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
 Applying the knowledge I had gained, I chose this project and have been working on it for some time.